apache/parquet-format/BloomFilter.md

 parameters to end users.

 #### File Format
-The Bloom filter data of a column chunk, which contains the size of the filter in bytes, the algorithm, the hash function and the Bloom filter bitset, is stored near the footer.
-The Bloom filter data offset is stored in column chunk metadata.
-Here are Bloom filter definitions in
+Each multi-block Bloom filter is required to work for only one column chunk.
+The data of a multi-block Bloom filter contains a header of Bloom filter, which must includes the size of the filter in bytes, the algorithm, the hash function, and the Bloom filter bitset.
+The offset in column chunk metadata points to the start of Bloom filter header.
-thrift:
+Here are Bloom filter definitions in thrift:

 ```
 /** Block-based algorithm type annotation. **/